melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 [@@bs.deriving jsConverter]
 ```

-Just like with variants, two functions with the following types will be
+Akin to the variant example, the following two functions will be
 generated:

 ```ocaml